SaiKrishnan57/ReactNative/readme.md

 </ul>

 ### vAutomatic Linking
-a lot of libraries take some extra steps during the linking process which can't be automated.
+A lot of libraries take some extra steps during the linking process which can't be automated.

 For libraries that don't require such extra steps, there is an automated way of linking available though.